-So how can you get access to those handy machines, while learning the absolute minimum that you possibly can about anything to do with their magnificently baroque, obsolescent architecture?
+So how can you get usable labour from the these cathedrals of computing, while learning the absolute minimum that you possibly can about anything to do with their magnificently baroque, obsolescent architecture?

 A more ad hoc, probably-slower-but-more-robust approach, which perhaps avoids the damn thing: Easily distributing a parallel IPython Notebook on a cluster: